Woman writing on notepad at kitchen counter with laptop open

 Adapts to individual peaks of productivity

 Have you ever wondered why some people prefer to do sport in the morning while others are more active in the evening?
-We all function differently.
-Allowing your team to plan their week according to when their productivity peaks are is great for both satisfaction and business outcomes.
-It enables each employee to work more efficiently by getting things done in a shorter amount of time.
-With a hybrid work schedule, they can choose when and where they want to get things done!
-They can finally work in the way that is the most efficient for them, it is a win-win for everyone!
+This is because we all have different peaks of productivity.
+Allowing your team to consider this aspect when planning their week is great for productivity, innovation, and success.
+It enables each employee to work more efficiently by performing their tasks in a shorter amount of time.
+With a hybrid work schedule, they can adapt their agenda to focus when they know they will get the most things done!
+Letting them work in the way that suits them best is a win-win for everyone!

 Some people don’t enjoy working somewhere other than in the office because they are used to it and like to interact daily with their colleagues.
 However, an increasing number of workers, especially Millennials and Gen Z, see remote work as one of the most important employee benefits.
-How can you satisfy everybody?
-By introducing week planning in your work model!
-The future of work is based on more employee-centricity and flexible planning is a great way to achieve it.
+So, how can you satisfy everybody to keep a happy and productive workforce?
+Introducing hybrid scheduling in your work model helps you do so.
+The future of work is all about employee centricity and flexibility, hybrid work is the perfect match to achieve it.

 Reduces risks of burnout

-Are you looking for solutions to prevent burnout in the workplace?
-Hybrid work is known to help burnout prevention.
-This model encourages leaving time for personal activities and time with friends and family, which are really crucial for employee mental health.
-As mentioned, it helps individuals have a better work-life balance, and therefore, minimizes the risk of chronic stress.
-Nevertheless, it can be easier for work depression to go unnoticed when working from home.
-Knowing the signs and symptoms of burnout is fundamental to avoid this issue.
+Employee burnout keeps rising and becomes a real issue for (too) many businesses.
+Because hybrid work improves work-life balance, reduces stress, and offers a people-centric approach, it is known to lower the risks of burnout.
+This model encourages leaving time for personal activities and for friends and family, which are truly crucial for your staff’s mental health.
+As mentioned, it helps individuals have a better work-life balance and, therefore, minimizes the risk of chronic stress.
+Nevertheless, it can be easier for work depression to go unnoticed when doing home office work.
+Knowing the signs and symptoms of burnout is fundamental to avoiding this issue.

-The ability to choose where to work enables your employees to meet their needs and achieve peak performance.
+Choosing where to work enables your employees to meet their needs and achieve peak performance.
 If they know they have to focus on a specific task and can’t be disturbed, they can opt for the best location to do so.
 This might be at home, in a third workplace, or in a quiet workspace at your office.
 With a traditional work model, they have to work at their desk even if it isn’t the ideal spot for them to concentrate.
-With a full remote policy, they have to collaborate on team projects and coordinate their operations virtually without being able to meet.
-They now have the choice to tackle their tasks wherever they want which can positively impact productivity.
+With a full remote policy, they have to collaborate on team projects and coordinate their operations virtually without being able to meet in person.
+They now have the choice to tackle their tasks wherever they want.
+This is a life changer when it comes to performance and productivity.

 Person looking at calendar on ipad